 Courtyards, Furs, Sample Fair – The Leipzig Passage Tour

-The passage courtyards for the trade fair, together with the arcades and trade fair buildings, characterize the special flair of Leipzig’s city center.
+The passage courtyards for the trade fair, together with the arcades and trade fair buildings, characterize the special flair of Leipzig’s city centre.
 One of the best-known arcades is the elegant Mädler-Passage with the traditional Auerbachs Keller, where Goethe already stayed.
 But there is much more to discover… Here the world was gathered in a nutshell, as Goethe said.
 Join our guided tour and discover large and small, old and new, visible and less used passageways and passages.
 Let yourself be enchanted by the flair and history, and learn from your city guide how the trade tradition in Leipzig developed over the centuries.

 Leipzig in the Time of the Stasi – How the MfS monitored an entire nation